·

 Vibe coding - the practice of letting AI generate code you don't fully understand, accepting it as long as it seems to work - entered the mainstream vocabulary in early 2025.
 By early 2026, the backlash arrived.
 Not from Luddites.
 From the data.

-The study that changed the conversation came from METR, which measured experienced open-source developers working on their own repositories — codebases they knew intimately.
-The developers used Cursor Pro with Claude 3.5 Sonnet on real tasks from their own issue trackers.
+The study that changed the conversation came from METR, which measured experienced open-source developers working on their own repositories - codebases they knew intimately.
+The developers used Cursor Pro with Claude 3.5 and 3.7 Sonnet on real tasks from their own issue trackers.

 The result: tasks took 19% longer with AI assistance compared to without it.
 But here's the twist - before seeing the data, the same developers predicted they were 20% faster.
 A nearly 40-percentage-point gap between perceived and actual productivity.